Profile information

 Description

-Firstly, we would like to thank the 25 Workawayers that we hosted in '21-'22.
-It was our first year hosting workawayers and a fun and productive year at that - we couldn't have done it without YOU ALL!
+Firstly, we would like to thank the 38 Workawayers that we hosted in over the last 2 years It was our second year hosting workawayers - we couldn't have done it without YOU ALL!

 Currently we're building a new house out of recycled and repurposed materials.
 Similar to an Earthship but with our own twist using Hempcrete.
 I fell in love with the idea of building an eco-friendly home out of Hempcrete when I was studying Horticulture in college.
 When I met Cassie she introduced me to the Earthship design and it instantly resonated with me.
 The one concern being off-gassing of decomposing tires.
 This is where I thought Hempcrete could really shine.
 Hempcrete acts as a natural Hepa filter so incasing the interior tire walls with 6" of Hempcrete was more than enough to put my mind at ease.

 If manual labor isn't your cup of tea we have plenty of other chores and projects around the Homestead.
-Currently, we have 3 goats, 2 ducks, 18 chickens, 1 rooster, and 1 Livestock Guard Dog that all need daily food and watering.
+Currently, we have 3 goats, 20ish chickens, 3 roosters, and 1 Livestock Guard Dog that all need daily food and watering.
 We plan on raising more chickens and turkeys this summer.
-Culling chickens and turkeys will be on our to do list late Summer early Fall.
-We will probably raise a couple pigs this summer too...our freezer is getting low.
+We will also probably raise a couple pigs this summer too...our freezer is getting low.
 Along with animal chores we will also have a full garden with raised beds and small greenhouse that will need daily attention.

-If homestead chores, gardening, and processing animals for meat isn't your cup of tea either, we have plenty of arts and crafts opportunities while learning, teaching, and playing with our 5 and 2yr old daughters.
+**What would help us the most is playing with and entertaining our kids.
+We have plenty of arts and crafts opportunities while learning, teaching, and playing with our 6 and 3yr old daughters.
 They love showing workawayers around and introducing you all to the animals.
 Spending time with them is just as helpful as working on building the house or tending to the homestead.
-If you like to harness your inner child by using your imagination and playing with kids please put us at the top of your list!
+If you like to harness your inner child by using your imagination and playing with kids please put us at the top of your list!**

 Art Projects